The structure and characteristic scales of the HI gas in galactic disks: Discussion and connection to previous work

-Figure \ref{fig13} (top sub-panel) displays the median size of the \ion{H}{i} shells ($R_{sh,med}$) from Bagetakos et al. (2011) plotted as a function of the galactic SFR.
+Figure \ref{fig15} (top subpanel) displays the median size of the \ion{H}{i} shells ($R_{sh,med}$) from Bagetakos et al. (2011) plotted as a function of the galactic SFR.
 The similarity between the SFR-$R_{sh,med}$ and the SFR-$L_{sf}$ relations is striking.
-Like in the case of the $L_{sf}$, $R_{sh,med}$ shows no significant dependence on the SFR for value of the SFR $\lesssim 0.5$ M$_{\odot}$ yr$^{-1}$ and a positive correlation at larger values.
-The lower sub-panel of Fig.~\ref{fig13} displays $R_{sh,med}$ plotted as a function of $L_{sf}$.
-A clear one-to-one correlation exists between these two quantities and this confirms the supernovae feedback origin of the characteristic scale $L_{sf}$ that is measured from the $\Delta$-variance spectra.
-With the exception of one outlier galaxy, the values of $R_{sh,med}$ seem to be systematically larger than those of $L_{sf}$.
-A plausible explanation is that since the identification of the \ion{H}{i} holes in Bagetakos et al. (2011) is done entirely by eye, the selection favored the identification of the largest holes and some of the smaller \ion{H}{i} holes went undetected, especially those that could be elongated or deformed.
+Like in the case of the $L_{sf}$, $R_{sh,med}$ shows no significant dependence on the SFR for value of the SFR $\lesssim 0.5$ M$_{\odot}$ yr$^{-1}$ and a positive correlation at higher values.
+The lower subpanel of Fig.~\ref{fig15} displays $R_{sh,med}$ plotted as a function of $L_{sf}$.
+A clear one-to-one correlation exists between these two quantities, and this confirms the supernovae feedback origin of the characteristic scale $L_{sf}$ that is measured from the $\Delta$-variance spectra.
+With the exception of one outlier galaxy, the values of $R_{sh,med}$ seem to be systematically higher than those of $L_{sf}$.
+A plausible explanation is that because the \ion{H}{i} holes in Bagetakos et al. (2011) were entirely identified by eye, the selection favored the identification of the largest holes, and some of the smaller \ion{H}{i} holes went undetected, especially those that could be elongated or deformed.